How to Secure a Placement in the Judicial Extern Clinic

 3. Prepare for an interview.
 Some judges have a number of students applying for externships with them and conduct interviews before selecting one or two students as externs.
 You should prepare for this interview the same as with any legal job interview, which means professional attire, bringing additional copies of your resume and writing samples, and being prepared to answer questions about your background and experience.
 You should also take the additional step of researching the judge(s) for whom you want to extern: find out how long he/she has been on the bench, something about the judge’s educational and legal background, and something about the cases he/she has handled.
 Westlaw and Lexis are good tools for this purpose, offering an opportunity to research cases for which the judge has written an opinion (or has had reviewed in a written opinion on appeal) as well as newspaper articles about the judge and cases he/she has handled.

 4. Register for the course.
-Report back to Professor Noble-Allgire when you have secured the externship and register for the course during the usual registration process.
-Shortly before the semester begins, Professor Noble-Allgire will provide registered students with Field Trip Agreement forms and instructions on how to get started with the orientation podcasts.
+Report back to Clinical Assistant Professor Mark Brittingham when you have secured the externship and register for the course during the usual registration process.
+Shortly before the semester begins, Clinical Assistant Professor Mark Brittingham will provide registered students with Field Trip Agreement forms and instructions on how to get started with the orientation podcasts.